apollo147yt/staxlflorr4-bot/README.md

 "!buy [market_id]" buy a market offer

+"!shop [page]" check the items on sale that are obtained through spinning

+"!addshop" add a sell offer for an item

+"!buyshop [shop_id]" buy a shop offer

+"!inventory" check your obtained items

+"!additem [user] [item]" give an item (admin only)

 ## Instructions for setup
 Use python.
 (This bot is written in python.
 To edit the code use a code editor such as VScode). to start copy the code down or download it whatever you prefer.